Book Launch: Inclusive Education for the 21st Century

 Realisation of the right to inclusive education is dependent on the knowledge and skills of all stakeholders involved: students, educators, parents, academics, allied health professionals, policy officers, public servants and politicians.

 Ensuring the requisite knowledge and skills across these groups to achieve the systemic reform needed to implement genuine inclusive education, as outlined in General Comment No. 4 to the CRPD (United Nations, 2016), requires a sustained and concentrated program of work across multiple fronts.

-The Centre for Inclusive Education (C4IE) at QUT contributes to this important goal by conducting high-quality research across four interlocking programs:
+The Centre for Inclusive Education (C4IE) at QUT contributes to this important goal by conducting high-quality research across three interlocking programs:

 - Curriculum and learning